ionic-team/stencil-site/docs/introduction/03-getting-started.md

     $ npm start
 ```

-This will change your current directory to `my-first-stencil-project` (or whatever you named your project), install your
-dependencies for you, and start the development server.
+This will change your current directory to `my-first-stencil-project`, install your dependencies for you, and start the development server.

 The second section of the output describes a few useful commands available during the development process: